-Following the sharp rise in COVID-19 cases due to the Omicron wave in January 2022, COVID-19 cases in Peru have rapidly decreased.
-All of Tinka's employees are fully vaccinated, and Tinka continues to enforce COVID-19 protocols while travelling to and from work, and while working in enclosed offices.
-COVID-19 has had some impact on the performance of the Company and its Peruvian operations, but it is not possible to reliably estimate the impact of the COVID-19 pandemic on the financial results of the Company and its operations in future periods.
+COVID-19 cases in Peru have rapidly decreased since the beginning of 2022.
+Masks are no longer required to be worn in open areas.
+Schools and commercial businesses in Lima and around the country are now fully operational.
+While COVID-19 has had some impact on the performance of the Company and its Peruvian operations, it is not possible to reliably estimate the impact of the COVID-19 pandemic on the financial results of the Company and its operations in future periods.